ArlingtonCS/aps-hspc-2025/highschool/format.md

 ## Input

 The first line in the test data file contains the number of test cases.
+Each test case

 ## Output